 We are principally engaged in the transportation, storage and distribution of refined petroleum products and crude oil.
-As of December 31, 2021, our asset portfolio, excluding assets associated with discontinued operations, consisted of:
+As of December 31, 2022, our asset portfolio consisted of:

 - our refined products segment, comprised of our approximately 9,800-mile refined petroleum products pipeline system with 54 terminals and two marine storage terminals (one of which is owned through a joint venture); and - our crude oil segment, comprised of approximately 2,200 miles of crude oil pipelines, a condensate splitter and 39 million barrels of aggregate storage capacity, of which approximately 29 million barrels are used for contract storage.
 Approximately 1,000 miles of these pipelines, the condensate splitter and 31 million barrels of this storage capacity (including 25 million barrels used for contract storage) are wholly-owned, with the remainder owned through joint ventures.